 Is it safe to travel to tourist spots in Turkey?
 As of today; YES, it is...

 Turkey closed its border gates to all incoming visitors and suspended all flights in March 2020.
 Foreigners and Turkish citizens coming in from abroad had to spend 14 days of quarantine under the surveillance of health ministry, which is then lifted off in Summer.
 Domestic and International flights started to resume gradually since the beginning of June 2020.
 No visitors are put into quarantine on arrival.
 As of December 30, 2020, all passengers arriving from abroad are required to have a vaccination certificate or have taken a PCR test with a negative result within 72 hours prior to their flight and they should have a HES code, which tracks his/her Covid situation on a health database.

 There was no state of emergency in Turkey due to the coronavirus outbreak, but for few months in the beginning there were some partial lockdowns such as during weekends and inter-city travel restrictions by air and land, which were lifted off from 1st of June until mid-November.
-Due to raise of the cases in Autumn, partial lockdowns are re-implemented starting from 20th of November 2020.
+Due to the raise of the cases again in Autumn, partial lockdowns are re-implemented starting from 20th of November 2020.
 During the outbreak, citizens were requested to self-quantine at home for 2 weeks; Citizens of over 65 years of age and under 20 years of age were restricted to go outside homes.
 Schools and universities, cinemas and theaters, cafeterias, bars and nightclubs, many shops, swimming pools and gyms, stadiums, wedding halls, mosques were closed for about 2 - 2,5 months.
 Restaurants didn't accept seated clients but only take away or online orders.
 All sports events and meetings or congresses were suspended or postponed.
 Supermarkets and groceries, pharmacies, hospitals were open every day.

 For more reading on Coronavirus (COVID-19) and travel safety, please check below official links: